OPALX-project/OPALX-project.github.io/runOPAL.md

 From the TEMPLATES directory the *foo.tmpl* file is taken and the values are replaced.

-The field maps from the *FIELDMAPS* directory are linked to the directory where the simulation is executed.
+The field maps from the *FIELDMAPS* directory and the distributions from the *DISTRIBUTIONS* directory are linked to the directory where the simulation is executed.

 *SGE_QUEUE* is the queue used for the simulation.
 Different queues may have different numbers of nodes and CPU's available as well as different run-time limitations.